 So we started again, and she found two rooms at the Westin Bayshore at standard pricing, and again said that Hotwire would cover the difference.
 She said that she would have to put me on hold again to take care of the HotDollars needed.
 Five minutes later she came back, got my credit card information again, and GUESS WHAT?
 The rooms at the Westin were no longer available.

 She then said that nothing else was available.
 I insisted that there must be something available further out, so she eventually found a 3.5 star hotel in Surrey.
 By now, I had been on the call 35 minutes, and I desperately needed to call my colleague so that he didn't show up at the original hotel looking for a room that didn't exist.
 I asked the agent to quickly conclude the call, and I told her that I was very upset about the customer service exhibited by Hotwire.
 She offered to deposit 50 HotDollars in my account, and I told her that I didn't even care about the HotDollars, as I needed to get off the phone and call my colleague.

-- Why was I paying the same for a 3.5 start hotel as I originally paid for a 4-star hotel….that was 3 times farther away from my business meeting location?
+Why did I need to keep giving the agent my credit card number?
+Why was I paying the same for a 3.5 start hotel as I originally paid for a 4-star hotel….that was 3 times farther away from my business meeting location?